rpcme/aws-cloud-and-xilinx-workshop/Lab1.md

 ### Configure AWS Command Line Interface (CLI)

-In this section, we will configure the AWS CLI.
+In this section, we will configure the AWS CLI on the Ultra96 board.
 The AWS CLI has already been installed for you.

 Accept the default options presented by hitting ENTER each time.